As China's economy slows, one industry is seeing record profits: Covid testing - KESQ

 By Laura He, CNN Business

-China’s zero-Covid strategy of endless testings and lockdowns has hammered its economy and taken a toll on company profits, but it has delivered a windfall for test makers.
+China’s zero-Covid strategy of endless testing and lockdowns has hammered its economy and taken a toll on company profits, but it has delivered a windfall for test makers.

 Twelve of China’s top Covid testing firms have recently posted huge increases in both revenues and net profits for the first half of this year.